PassiveLemon/lemon-debian/README.md

 # Instructions: </br>
  - Install Debian with the minimal iso and do not chose a desktop environment. </br>
  - Add the package to a thumb drive (or other transferable medium) and mount it. </br>
- - Navigate into the package and run mainscript.sh
+ - Navigate into the package and run mainscript.sh (not as root).
    - NOTE: If you aren't me, edit the scripts and change all mentions of "lemon" (including sudoers in main) to your user account to set up the OS. </br>
- - After the restart, choose either bspwm or Gnome and run the respective, scriptbspwm.sh or scriptgnome.sh script.
+ - After the restart, choose either bspwm or Gnome and run the respective, scriptbspwm.sh or scriptgnome.sh script (not as root).
 Don't run both. </br>
- - After the second restart, run the respective, appsbspwm.sh or appsgnome.sh.
+ - After the second restart, run the respective, appsbspwm.sh or appsgnome.sh (not as root).
 Like previously, don't run both. </br>
  - Again, this is a very WIP project.
 Do not expect much.
 I am not an expert.
  - The scripts should tell you what you need to know.